UDATYA-DEB/file_renamer/README.md

 # file_renamer
- multiple file renamer using oython
+ multiple file renamer using python

+# steps
+JUST RUN THE PYTHON SCRIPT AND FOLLOW THE INSTRUCTIONS i.e COPY THE FOLDER LOCATION WHERE MULTIPLE FILES ARE PRESENT